Informed Machine Learning -- A Taxonomy and Survey of Integrating Knowledge into Learning Systems: Description of Integration Approaches

 \subsubsection{(Paths to) Knowledge Integration}

 We observe that a frequent way of integrating equation-based knowledge into machine learning is via the learning algorithm.
-Two other approaches we found are the integration into the final hypothesis or into the hypothesis set.
+The integration into the other stages is possible, too, and we describe the approaches here ordered by their occurence.

-\textbf{Learning Algorithm.} Algebraic equations and inequations can be integrated into learning algorithms via additional loss terms~\cite{stewart2017label,karpatne2017physics,muralidhar2018incorporating} or, more generally, via constrained problem formulation~\cite{fung2003knowledge, mangasarian2007nonlinear, mangasarian2008nonlinear}.
+\textbf{Learning Algorithm.} Algebraic equations and inequations can be integrated into learning algorithms via additional loss terms~\cite{stewart2017label,karpatne2017physics,muralidhar2018incorporating, heese2019good} or, more generally, via constrained problem formulation~\cite{fung2003knowledge, mangasarian2008nonlinear, vonkurnatowski2020compensating}.

 \begin{insertbox}[label={in:loss},floatplacement=t]{Knowledge-Based Loss Term} When learning a function $f^*$ from data $(x_i, y_i)$ where the $x_i$ are input features and the $y_i$ are labels, a knowledge-based loss term $L_k$ can be built into the objective function~\cite{karpatne2017physics, diligenti2017integrating}: